paulcockrell/Netzke-web-desktop/README.md

          end
 ```

+### Make the desktop aware of our application and link to menu

 Okay so we have our 'application' written, lets make the desktop aware of it and hook it up to a menu and we are good to go.
 The desktop is again just an extension of a regular Netzke component.
 In this case it inherits from SimpleApp.
 Location: <rails_app_path>/app/components/app.rb

 1. Add a reference to the **window** component:
 ```ruby
            component :hello_world_window
 ```
 2. Declare an action for the window (so it loads)
 ```ruby
            action :hello_world_window,
                   :icon => :information_frame,